nissan18/autotools_book/README.md

 autotools
 =========

-Sample code from the autotools book (more details in readme)
+Sample code from the book: Autotools -- A practitioner's guide to Gnu Autoconf, Automake, and Libtool